The Alliance for Social Workers in Sports

 #MoreThanAnAthlete (e.g., life after sports, athletes with families, etc.)

-This year's symposium will offer five presentation types (e.g., interactive poster presentations, paired presentations, applied workshops, themed panel discussions, and featured presentations.
+The re-released call for proposal features three presentation types: paired presentations, themed panel discussions, and featured presentations.
 Additionally, the symposium will feature several headline keynote and invited speakers.

 Paired Presentations: These sessions will pair two presenters with similar topics together.
 Each presenter will have 20 minutes to present their work and a 5-minute Q&A follow-up.
 These sessions are great for clinical practice strategies, research findings, collaboration efforts, or advocacy efforts.
 The Conference Planning Committee will make determinations on what papers are paired together based on symposisum themes.